Stateford/url-shortener/README.md

 ## TODO
-* url + count in database
+* set up ten latest shortens
-* set up checks to see if POST is currently in the database
+* send GET /NEW/ to crete new link